Final report for GW19-193

 Invertebrate community assessments

 The epigeal invertebrate communities were sampled using quadrats ( Jonathan G. Lundgren, Shaw, Zaborski, & Eastman, 2006), that were placed at two random locations in the inter-row areas of each plot.
 Sampling of the invertebrate communities occurred during the bloom, fruit development, and harvest periods.
 The invertebrate communities that could be collected from the soil surface and top 2 cm of the soil with aspirators in 15 min were stored in 70% ethanol.
-The biomass of the invertebrates per 0.5 m2 were weighed, and invertebrates were identified to the morphospecies level and sorted into functional groups for community analyses.
+The biomass of the invertebrates per 0.5 m2 were weighed, and invertebrates were identified to the morphospecies level.
 Voucher specimens are all housed in the insect collection at Blue Dasher Farm, Estelline, SD.

 Total Soil Carbon and Nitrogen (0-60cm)